SECTION 1 NAME AND OBJECTS

 2) HUSBAND AND WIFE CLASSIFICATION, - shall also exist being as a married couple over the age of eighteen and have one vote each.

-3) A FAMILY MEMBER, - which shall include one or two parents (as may be) and all children under the age of fourteen.
-The family unit shall have two votes excisable by both parents and full use of The Club facilities, with exception of limitation defined in four.
+3) A FAMILY MEMBER, - which shall include one or two parents (as may be) and all children under the age of 19 or 25 in full-time education .
+The family unit shall have two votes excisable by both parents and full use of The Club facilities.

 4) A JUNIOR MEMBER, - being a person who, at the date of election us under the age of eighteen and if over the age of fourteen shall have a half vote.